Health Information and Tools > Patient Care Handouts > Learning About the Digestive System

 • Peptic ulcers.
 These are sores in the lining of the stomach.

 • Crohn's disease.
-In this disease, the entire digestive tract is inflamed.
+In this disease, any part of the digestive tract may be inflamed.

 • Ulcerative colitis.
 The large intestine is inflamed.